History of Otago: Initial Māori settlement (1300–1500)

-The first parts of New Zealand settled by Polynesians were the very far north and the east coast of the South Island where population was initially concentrated.
-Later the contraction of food sources led to depopulation in the south while the introduction of the kumara led to an expansion in the North Island and the evolution of a different material and social culture.
-The greater numbers in the North Island led to migrations to the south from late in the sixteenth century.
+The first parts of New Zealand settled by Polynesians were the northern areas of the North Island and the east coast of the South Island.
+The later contraction of food sources led to depopulation in the South Island, while the introduction of kūmara into the North Island led to population growth and the eventual evolution of a different material and social culture.
+The larger population in the North Island eventually led to migration to the South Island from the late 16th century onwards.

-Tradition speaks of the first inhabitants of the South Island as the Kahui Tipua, a tribe associated with many weird tales and whose members the tales generally classed as supernatural beings, the "Band of Ogres".
-After these fearsome people came another tribe named Te Rapuwai which has also left very few traces, perhaps because, as Waite suggests, no Māori claim descent from them.
-On the other hand, Anderson has suggested these are names of earlier assimilated groups whose descendants are still with us but have been re-categorised under the names "Waitaha" and "Kati Mamoe" as Kai Tahu have since claimed those groups as integral to a new one, that known now, in modern standard Māori, as "Ngāi Tahu".
+Traditional Māori folklore name the Kahui Tipua ("Band of Ogres") as the first inhabitants of the South Island, identified by folklore as a tribe of supernatural beings.
+After the Kahui Tipua, another tribe named Te Rapuwai inhabited the island.
+The tribe has left few traces, with no Māori claiming descent from them.
+These names may also be the names of earlier assimilated groups whose descendants have now been re-categorised under the names "Waitaha" and "Kāti Mamoe", as Kāi Tahu have since claimed those groups as part of a new iwi known as Ngāi Tahu.

-But Te Rapuwai left many place names to record their presence, and heaps of shells along the beaches as more tangible evidence.
-The Kaitangata Lake district, in South Otago, was apparently a favourite haunt, and almost certainly there were settlements at the mouth of the Matau (Clutha).
+Te Rapuwai did leave many place names to mark their presence and left an archeological record, including shells found along South Island beaches.
+They were known to inhabit the Kaitangata Lake district in South Otago, and had further settlements at the mouth of the Clutha River.

 Researchers know almost as little of the immediate successors of Te Rapuwai, the Waitaha.
-Hector suggested that another tribe, the Katikura, an offshoot of the Ngapuhi tribe of Tamaki Makarau, lived in Otago at some remote period before the arrival of the Waitaha.
+Hector suggested that another tribe, the Katikura, an offshoot of the Ngāpuhi tribe of Tāmaki Makarau, lived in Otago at some remote period before the arrival of the Waitaha.
 But beyond a vague tradition that they burnt off the forest and made the open grassland (E Waka-Papihi), no information survives concerning them.